China rolls out stimulus measures to boost ailing economy

 Pan said the move would inject about 1 trillion yuan ($141.7bn) in “long-term liquidity” into the market.

-He said the RRR could be further lowered by 0.25-0.5 percentage points later this year depending on the market liquidity situation.
+He said the rate could be further lowered by 0.25-0.5 percentage points later this year depending on liquidity conditions.

-The central bank governor said the seven-day repo and medium-term lending facility would be lowered by 0.2 percentage points and 0.2-0.25 percentage points, respectively.
+The central bank governor said the seven-day reverse repurchase rate, one of a variety of rates Beijing uses to manage monetary policy, would be lowered by 0.2 percentage points.

 Pan also announced plans to increase support for the ailing property sector, including lowering interest rates for existing mortgages.

-Chinese stocks had their strongest rally in seven months following Pan’s announcement.
+Chinese stocks had their strongest rally since February 2022 following Pan’s announcement.

 “This is a step in the right direction,” Julian Evans-Pritchard, head of China economics at Capital Economics, wrote in a note.
 “But it will probably be insufficient to drive a turnaround in growth unless followed up with greater fiscal support.”

-Beijing’s growth target of about 5 percent for 2024 has been under a cloud amid a prolonged real estate slump, deflationary pressure, high youth unemployment and ballooning debts among local authorities.
+Beijing’s growth target of about 5 percent for 2024 has been under a cloud amid a prolonged real estate slump, deflationary pressure, high youth unemployment and ballooning debt levels among local authorities.

 In June, Beijing became the latest city government to announce measures to prop up the property market, including cuts to mortgage interest rates and a reduction in the minimum down payment ratio.